dropwizard/dropwizard-health/README.md

 ## Future improvements:
 * Hooks for health status change events.
-* Better support for Cloud-native liveness and readiness checks.
 * The ability to expose health check data to other modules (for instance, an Admin page may want to show historical health check results).
 * More out-of-the-box generally useful health checks implementations, like file-system health checks.